JetBrains/teamcity-documentation/topics/file-content-replacer.md

 <anchor name="Template"/>

 File Content Replacer provides a template for every attribute to be replaced.
-Clicking the __Load Template...__ button displays the combobox with templates containing value presets for replacement.
+Clicking the __Load Template__ button displays the combobox with templates containing value presets for replacement.
 The templates can be filtered by _language_ (e.g. `C#`), _file_ (e.g. `AssemblyInfo`) or _attribute_ (e.g. `AssemblyVersion`) by typing in the combobox.
 When a template is selected, the settings are automatically filled with predefined values.
 See the [section below](#Templates) for template details.

 </td></tr><tr>